When is $A + x A =\mathbb{R}$

-The complexity of the subgroup $A$ in Theorem \ref{9} is not evident from the construction.
-So we may ask that whether there is such a subgroup with low complexity.
-For example, can the $F_{\sigma}$ set $A$ constructed in Proposition \ref{6} satisfy the requirements in Theorem \ref{9}?
-The following proposition shows that it is impossible. \begin{proposition} Suppose $A$ is a $F_{\sigma}$ null subset of $\mathbb{R}$, then there is an irrational $x$ such that $A+xA$ is null.
-Moreover, the set $\{x : \mu(A+xA)=0\}$ is comeager (the complement of a set of first category). \end{proposition}
+The complexity of $A$ in Theorem \ref{main} is not evident from the construction.
+The following proposition shows that at least it is impossible to be $F_\sigma$.

+\begin{proposition} Suppose $A \subseteq \mathbb{R}$ is $F_{\sigma}$ and null,\footnote{$A$ is not necessarily a group.} then there is an irrational $x$ such that $A+xA$ is null.
+Moreover, the set $\{x : A+xA \text{ } \mathrm{null}\}$ is comeager.\footnote{A \textit{comeager} set is the complement of a set of the first category.} \end{proposition}